???? China in turn observes the intriguing nanohertz gravitational waves

 Credit: CAS New Media Lab

 This research was conducted by the Chinese Collaboration of the Pulsar Timing Network (CPTA), which brings together researchers from several institutes, including the National Astronomical Observatories of the Academy of Sciences (An academy of sciences is a learned society whose role is to promote Chinese research…) (NAOC).
 Their findings were published online June 28 in the journal Research in Astronomy and Astrophysics (RAA).
 Other international collaborations will announce similar results.
-See our latest news on this subject: These gravitational waves of a new type could come from the primitive Universe.
+See our latest news on this subject: These gravitational waves of a new type might come from the primitive Universe.

 Accelerating massive objects disturb the surrounding space-time and produce “ripples”, i.e. waves gravitational.
 These signals are extremely weak, but they offer a direct method to probe the masses which do not emit light (Light is the set of electromagnetic waves visible to the eye…).
 Astronomers therefore seek to use gravitational waves to better understand the formation of structures (The formation of structures is the primordial process of the genesis of observable structures…) of the Universe and the evolution of the most massive celestial objects, at namely supermassive black holes.